ernlavr/llamarizer/README.md

 # Llamarizer
-Advanced NLP 2023 @ ITU Copenhagen course work.
+Fine-tuning and evaluation of Llama2-7bn model for news summary with a focus on factuality.
+Part of Advanced NLP 2023 @ ITU Copenhagen course work.
 Tested and developed on Python 3.10 and Ubuntu 22, NVidia A100 GPU.

 ## To run
 0. Start by cloning `git clone <REPO> --recursive`, the `--recursive` flag is